 |13)||The selection of depositories; and

-The President of the University or the President's designee is authorized to act for the Board of Regents regarding all legal action necessary to protect the interests of the University: provided, that no litigation shall be instituted against a public entity or official or in exercise of the power of eminent domain without consultation with the President of the Board of Regents or, in the absence of the President, the Vice President of the Board of Regents.
+The President of the University or the President's designee is authorized to act for the Board of Regents regarding all legal action necessary to protect the interests of the University: provided, that no litigation shall be instituted against a public entity or official or in exercise of the power of eminent domain without consultation with the Chair of the Board of Regents or, in the absence of the Chair, the Vice Chair of the Board of Regents.

 The Board of Regents of the University of Washington authorizes the President, or the President's designee, to accept all current and deferred gifts to the University, including gifts to establish quasi-endowed or permanently endowed funds.